imcotton/ngx-endpoint/README.md

 @Injectable({
-    providedIn: 'root',          // <---- only for Angular v6+, remove it in v4 or v5
+    providedIn: 'root',          // <---- only for Angular v6+, remove it on v4 or v5
 })
 export class EndpointService extends BaseEndpointService {

     readonly api = this.booking('/api/v1');   // <---- register it as API root

-    readonly gitHub = this.booking('https://api.github.com');   // <---- another one
+    readonly gitLab = this.booking('https://gitlab.example.com/api/v4');   // <---- another one